-- 3. The language proficiency assessment committee (LPAC) convenes to identify the student as emergent bilingual or as English proficient, based on the results of the English language proficiency assessment, and recommends placement of the identified emergent bilingual in either the bilingual or ESL education program, in accordance with 19 TAC §89.1205 (a) and (c).
-However, district personnel do not yet assign the student a bilingual or ESL program type code in the attendance accounting system. - 4.
-The LPAC must give written notice to the student's parents informing them that the student has been classified as emergent bilingual and requesting documented parental approval to place the student in the required bilingual or ESL education program.
+3. The language proficiency assessment committee (LPAC) convenes to identify the student as emergent bilingual or as English proficient, based on the results of the English language proficiency assessment, and recommends placement of the identified emergent bilingual student in either the bilingual or ESL education program, in accordance with 19 TAC §89.1205 (a) and (c).
+However, district personnel do not yet assign the student a bilingual or ESL program type code in the attendance accounting system.

+4. The LPAC must give written notice to the student's parents informing them that the student has been classified as emergent bilingual and requesting documented parental approval to place the student in the required bilingual or ESL education program.
 The notice must include information about the benefits of the bilingual or ESL education program for which the student has been recommended and state that it is an integral part of the school program (19 TAC §89.1220(h)).

-The parental approval form must contain a space for the parent's or legal guardian's signature and a space for the date the form was signed for written approval, or parental approval may be obtained through a documented phone conversation or email that is documented in writing and retained in accordance with 19 TAC §89.1220 (m).
+Documentation of parental approval for bilingual or ESL program participation must be obtained.
+Parental approval may be obtained in writing with the parent's signature and date on the notification form, through a documented phone conversation, or through an email that is retained in accordance with 19 TAC §89.1220(m).

-5. Once documented parental approval has been received, district personnel assign the student the appropriate bilingual or ESL program type code and parental permission code in the attendance accounting system.
+5. Once documented parental approval has been received, district personnel assign the student the appropriate bilingual or ESL program type code and parental permission code163 in the attendance accounting system.